 Students majoring in secondary education are given the best preparation in curriculum, methods, and equipment.
-They select a first field of concentration and a second teaching field (pp. 124-136) designed to meet the needs of Christian schools.
+They select a first field of concentration (pp. 122-133) and a second teaching field (pp. 133-134) designed to meet the needs of Christian schools.
 Students observe videotaped high school classes as well as live high school classes.
 They gain experience before beginning their teaching internship by teaching peers during sophomore and junior years.